Kershaw goes 7, Dodgers beat Cubs 7-0 in opener of split DH

 Kershaw (4-0) gave up five hits, struck out two and walked one.
 The three-time Cy Young Award winner bounced back from a tough-luck loss to Detroit in which he surpassed Hall of Famer Don Sutton as the Dodgers’ career strikeout leader.

+It was also a huge improvement over his previous appearance at Wrigley.
+Kershaw lasted just one inning on May 4, 2021, and the Dodgers lost 7-1 in the opener of a day-night doubleheader.

+Asked if he feels better about pitching in the Friendly Confines, Kershaw said, “Not really.
+But it worked out today.”

-Kershaw combined with two relievers on Los Angeles’ third shutout of the season.
+On a windy afternoon, Kershaw combined with two relievers for Los Angeles’ third shutout of the season.
 The twinbill was part of a makeup from Friday’s rainout.

+“Sometimes, it’s better to be lucky than good,” Kershaw said.
+“Those first couple innings, they hit a lot of balls hard and right at guys.
+The wind was swirling, pushing the ball in a little bit.”

 Barnes hit a solo drive in the fourth against Drew Smyly and added a two-run single in the eighth.
 Justin Turner drove in two with a double in the fifth, making it 4-0 and the Dodgers continued to roll along coming off a two-game sweep of San Francisco in which they outscored their rivals by a combined 12-2.